JonasMuehlmann/telescope-bntp/README.md

 :Telescope bntp documents

 -- List a document's links
+:Telescope bntp links

+-- List a document's backlinks
+:Telescope bntp backlinks

+-- List a document's related pages
-:Telescope bntp documents
+:Telescope bntp related_pages
 ```

 # Additional Mappings

-`<c-l>` in insert or normal mode to insert a `markdown` link to the selected document.
+`documents` picker: `<c-l>` in insert or normal mode to insert a `markdown` link to the selected document.